 For all his searching he could find nothing to equate his current observations to, though many came very close.
 Always, though, some larger detail did not quite match up; some symptom or cause that simply did not align.
 It’d been his focus for hours and now his mind could take no more of text on paper, despite him still being at a loss.
 With a sigh he gazed out the window, resting his chin on his hand as he considered the damp world beyond the glass.

 Obviously what he needed was not to be found in books.
-Mateo had always learned things more hands-on, had needed to experience, to study.
-The doctor rose from his seat, packed up his things, and headed out of his room once more.
-He did not know exactly what he intended to do, but his restless spirit told him he could not remain cooped up for much longer.
+There had to be more out there he needed to experience, more to witness and study.
+The healer rose from his seat, repacked his bag, and left his room for the second time that day.
+He didn’t know exactly what he intended to do, but his restless spirit told him he could not remain cooped up for much longer.